vadlakalpana/SQL-Data-Warehouse-Project/README.md

 Load

-**Loaded cleansed data into fact and dimension tables following star schema design Validated referential integrity across all table relationships**
+Loaded cleansed data into fact and dimension tables following star schema design validated referential integrity across all table relationships.
 ===========================================================================================
 ✅ Data Quality Checks
 Before loading into the gold layer, the following validations were applied:

-Null checks on all primary and foreign key columns Duplicate detection and removal at source level
+- Null checks on all primary and foreign key columns
+- Duplicate detection and removal at source level
-Format standardization for dates, currency, and categorical fields Referential integrity checks between fact and dimension tables Record count reconciliation between source and target layers
+- Format standardization for dates, currency, and categorical fields
+- Referential integrity checks between fact and dimension tables
+- Record count reconciliation between source and target layers

 ======================================================================================

 ### 🔹 Integration